Medical claim processing – a complete guide

 Review all claims before submission

 It is vital to review all the adequate information to avoid delays.
-This reduces the error rate and the risk of claim rejections in the long run.
-One minor mistake, such as a wrong birthdate, can lead to denial.
+This reduces the error rate and the risk of medical claims rejections in the long run.

 Maintain billing and coding claims review log